laurentftech/MeilisearchCrawler/README.md

-# Meilisearch Crawler for KidSearch
+# KidSearch Crawler v2.0

-This project is a flexible web crawler designed to populate a Meilisearch instance with content from various websites.
+This project is a high-performance, asynchronous web crawler designed to populate a Meilisearch instance with content from various websites.
 It serves as a companion for the [KidSearch](https://github.com/laurentftech/kidsearch) project, a safe search engine for children.

 The crawler is configurable via a simple YAML file (`sites.yml`) and supports both HTML pages and JSON APIs as data sources.

 ## Features

+- **Asynchronous & Parallel**: Built with `asyncio` and `aiohttp` for high-speed, concurrent crawling.
 - **Multi-site Crawling**: Crawl several websites defined in `sites.yml`.
 - **Flexible Sources**: Supports both standard HTML websites and JSON APIs.
 - **Incremental Indexing**: Uses a local cache to only re-index pages that have changed since the last crawl, saving time and resources.
 - **Smart Content Extraction**: Intelligently attempts to find and clean the main content of a webpage, removing headers, footers, and sidebars.
+- **Respects `robots.txt`**: Follows the standard exclusion protocol defined by websites to be a good web citizen.
+- **Advanced CLI**: Powerful command-line options to force re-crawling, target specific sites, clear the cache, and more.
-- **Easy Configuration**: All settings are managed through a `sites.yml` file and a `.env` file for credentials.
+- **Easy Configuration**: All settings are managed through a `sites.yml` file and a `.env` file for credentials, including concurrency settings.

 ## Prerequisites